Opinion | The selling of Biden’s relief bill will test a hopeful theory among Democrats

 “It’s just going to open life back up,” the ad says.
 “It seems like America can do some big things again.”

-Floyd argued that the package’s child allowance — which goes to poor, working and middle class families alike — will have exactly this sort of cross-coalitional appeal.
+Floyd argued that the package’s child allowance — which goes to poor, working and middle-class families alike — will have exactly this sort of cross-coalitional appeal.
 This isn’t just because everyone likes getting money.

 It’s also because people in different groups intuitively grasp that the pandemic revealed severe problems with our care infrastructure, which has left many without childcare options and doesn’t sufficiently reward the work of taking care of children despite its immense value to society.